Benny Napoleon

 Benny Nelson Napoleon (September 10, 1955 – December 17, 2020) was an American attorney, law enforcement officer, and politician who served as the sheriff of Wayne County, Michigan from 2009 to 2020.
 A member of the Democratic Party, he previously served as the chief of the Detroit Police Department, and was also a candidate for the office of mayor of Detroit in the 2013 election.

 Early life and education

 Born in Detroit in 1955, he was one of seven children of his mother Betty and father Harry Napoleon, who was a minister.
 Napoleon graduated from Cass Technical High School.
-He earned a bachelor's degree from the University of Detroit Mercy and Juris Doctor from the Detroit College of Law.
+He earned a bachelor's degree from the University of Detroit Mercy and a Juris Doctor from the Detroit College of Law.

 Career

 Napoleon entered the Detroit Police Department in 1975.
 He was also a member of the Detroit Police basketball team that played in international police tournaments in Ontario, Canada from 1978 to 1980.
 He served as Detroit Police Chief from 1998 to 2001 under Dennis Archer.
 In 2004, he was made Assistant Wayne County Executive, and in 2009, he became Wayne County sheriff.

 In 2017, Napoleon was wiretapped by the FBI as part of a corruption investigation.
 No charges were ever filed on Napoleon.